Filter by

 Each piece is meticulously created to reflect the changing seasons, festivals, and various elements of nature, showcasing the artistry and cultural heritage of Japan.
 Often enjoyed during tea ceremonies, these elegant sweets are appreciated for their subtle sweetness and beautiful presentation, embodying the Japanese philosophy of harmony and attention to detail.

-Join us for a delightful 75-minute nerikiri workshop where you'll learn the art of creating traditional Japanese confections inspired by the beauty of early winter for the month of June and the Tanabata festival, on July 7th.
-In this hands-on session, you will create two exquisite nerikiri sweets: a brilliant milky way and an elegant narcissus.
+Join us for a delightful 90-minute nerikiri workshop where you'll learn the art of creating traditional Japanese confections inspired by the beauty of spring and moon festival together for the month of September.
+In this hands-on session, you will create three exquisite nerikiri sweets: cherry blossom, a cherry blossom petal and a moon rabbit decorated in cherry blossoms.

 Workshop highlights